 1971

-The Central Wisconsin Concertina Club is founded in Wausau, Wisconsin.
+The Central Wisconsin Concertina Club is established in Wausau, Wisconsin.

 The last bandoneon is produced by the Arno Arnold company.